 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of fund balance that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Commission reported two items related to their pension as deferred inflows of resources during the year ended June 30, 2015.
-The pension experience differences and pension investment return are acquisitions of net position which apply to future periods, resulting in recognition as deferred inflows of resources.
+The Commission reported two (2) items related to their pension as deferred inflows of resources during the year ended June 30, 2016, under the heading "pension".
+Changes in actuarial assumptions, which adjust the net pension liability, are recorded as deferred outflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
+In addition, the difference between projected an actual earnings on pension plan investments is deferred and amortized against pension expense over a five year period, resulting in recognition as a deferred inflow of resources.